 We here at The MMA Training Bible feel that flexibility is important, but we also appreciate that fighters and coaches have time constraints, so we’ve set our sights on identifying the minimum amount of stretching that is required to improve flexibility.

-We’ll do this by using the latest scientific research.
+We’ll do this by using scientific research.
 We believe that understanding a little bit of Science is a good thing.
 It empowers fighters and coaches and helps them see through bullshit.
 For this reason, we’ll talk about the Science of flexibility in the first half of the article, and then we’ll give you a practical example in the second half, so stick with us and all will be revealed.

 The Science of Flexibility